graetz23/coolSAA1064/README.md

 ### Introduction ###

-The coolSAA1064 arduino library handles the 7 segement Philips / NXP SAA1064 driver.
+The coolSAA1064 arduino library handles the 7 segment Philips / NXP SAA1064 driver.

 ![coolSAA1064 sent in by some user](coolSAA1064.jpg)